26 Great Books on Vietnam

 My Rating: 5 out of 5 stars

-The Banh Mi Cookbook is the first of many cookbooks on this list that is by Andrea Nguyen, and as the name suggests, it focuses on making banh mi sandwiches.
+The Banh Mi Cookbook is the first of many cookbooks on this list by Andrea Nguyen, and as the name suggests, it focuses on making banh mi sandwiches.
 Here’s what you’ll get in this cookbook:

 I’ve made some of the chicken recipes in this book, but I haven’t made my own bread.
-The recipes are tasty, but I’m always hampered by a lack of suitable bread in my city.
+The recipes are tasty and easy to make, but I’m always hampered by a lack of suitable bread in my city.
 Without good bread, the sandwiches can get annoyingly chewy.
 They should be chewy but not THAT chewy.
 So, I stopped making banh mi after several attempts.
-This is still a great cookbook and I highly recommend getting it if you like sandwiches.

-Verdict: Buy it or Borrow from the library!
+Verdict: Buy it or borrow from the library!

-22. Into the Vietnamese Kitchen: Treasured Foodways, Modern Flavors
+25. Into the Vietnamese Kitchen: Treasured Foodways, Modern Flavors

 Andrea Nguyen (2011)